 Project Education and social support

-This project has been developed with the development of the association’s programs and vision, as well as with the needs of the Palestinian community in Lebanon.
-Since its establishment, the project has worked with literacy groups by adopting a popular education approach.
-On the other hand, Association Najdeh started launching projects and opening psychosocial support centers in 1993, and psycho-social intervention approaches were developed and expanded geographically during, and after the July 2006 war, and then during the clashes of Nahr al-Bared camp in the year 2007.
-In 2012, the Education and Popular Section and the Psychological Intervention Division were merged, in response to the urgent needs that worsened with the deterioration of economic and social conditions, in addition to the decline in the quality of education and the high rate of school dropouts, and in light of the continuing wars and conflicts and their impact on Palestinian refugee children in Lebanon, at all psychological, social and educational levels.
+Furthermore, Association Najdeh started launching projects and opening psychosocial support centres in 1993, and psycho-social intervention approaches were developed and expanded geographically during, and after the July 2006 war, and again during the war of Nahr al-Bared camp in the year 2007.
+In 2012, the Department of Education and People and the Psychological Intervention Division were merged, in response to the urgent needs that worsened with the deterioration of, economic and social conditions, as well as the decline in the quality of education and the high rate of school dropouts, in correlation with the continuing wars and conflicts and their demising impact on Palestinian refugee children in Lebanon, at all psychological, social and educational levels.

 TARGETS